Avaiga/taipy-doc/docs/manuals/userman/task-orchestration/vizelmts.md

 Taipy provides some visual elements dedicated useful for Task orchestration.
-These elements are the Scenario Selector, the Scenario Viewer, and the Job selector.
+These elements are the *scenario selector*, the *scenario viewer*, and the *job selector*.

 # Scenario Selector
-The `scenario_selector` is designed to create and select scenarios easily.
+The *scenario selector* control (`scenario_selector`) is designed to create and select scenarios easily.
 It provides users with the ability to switch between them seamlessly.

 The default usage is really simple.
 It does not require any specific configuration to display the selectable scenarios.
-The following image shows the default behavior of the `scenario_selector` control when three scenarios exist.
+The following image shows the default behavior of the *scenario selector* control when three scenarios exist.

 <figure class="tp-center">
 <img src="../img/vizelmts/scenario-selector-default-behavior.png" class="visible-dark"/>